+These parts are engineered to work together in a specific manner.
+Any variation from these installation instructions or modifications made to any part in our TV Made EZ system will void all warranties, written, implied, or otherwise!
 If you have a used transmission or one rebuilt by another company, you will need to install our custom length spring into the valve body.
 This is not an optional step.
-If you fail to install our spring you will try to run this transmission in an SSS (Short Spring Syndrome) condition which can quickly prove fatal to your transmissions frictions.
-This is a very simple easy installation but MUST be done!
+If you fail to install our spring you will run into the SSS (short spring syndrome) a condition which can quickly prove fatal to your transmission frictions.
+This is a very simple easy installation but must be done!
+STEP 1